Photographic Myths and Platitudes: New DSLR? Why You Do NOT Need a 50mm Prime

 I’m here to say that there is little or no good reason for a beginning DSLR shooter to get a 50mm prime with their new camera.
 Get the kit zoom and start shooting.

 The advice to get a 50mm prime comes from a very different set of circumstances and a very different time.
 When 35mm film SLRs first became available some decades ago, decent zoom lenses were not available at prices that beginners would contemplate paying, if they were even available at all.
 In fact, photographers generally didn’t use them.
-There was no zoom versus prime question involved at all – primes were the only realistic option.
+“Zoom or prime?” was not the question at all – primes were the only realistic option.

-The general feeling in many cases was that something in roughly the 50mm focal length range or thereabouts would be the ideal starter “normal” lens.
+The general feeling was that something in the 50mm focal length range or thereabouts would be the ideal starter “normal” lens on a 35mm film camera.
+(This was not a universally held viewpoint – some preferred lenses a bit wider and some of the standard primes came in longer focal lengths such as 55mm.)
 A 50mm +/- prime was the first lens that most folks got with their new film SLR, and there were lots of fine and inexpensive options.
-The fact that we still have lenses like Canon’s EF 50mm f/1.8 at such a low price is an after effect of this situation.
 You got your camera and you got your 50mm prime.
 In fact, if you got a “kit,” it was camera plus a 50mm or so prime, probably a f/2 or f/1.8 version.
+The fact that we still have lenses like Canon’s EF 50mm f/1.8 at such a low price is an after-effect of this situation.

 That warning still holds true, but keep in mind that it is a warning against rushing out and buying lots of stuff.
 Today, the better, and far more likely, first lens choice is going to be a zoom.
 There are excellent, inexpensive options available today that have supplanted the old-school inexpensive 50mm prime as the logical first lens.
 Every manufacturer has at least one fine and inexpensive “kit” zoom lens.
 The more accurate modern update of the old “buy a 50mm prime, learn to shoot before you buy more lenses” is actually: